Augustin Andriamananoro: ICT Project Manager

 In 1998, Andriamananoro gained experience in software engineering and information technologies while in France.
 Afterwards, he engaged in numerous projects in the Caribbean and Indian Ocean.
 He was also the project director of Société M & Associés in Guadeloupe in 2002, as well as the General Manager of the Osmosis Business Solutions O.I. group in Antananarivo until 2008.
 Andriamananoro continued to serve as the General Director to the Malagasy Authority Office for the Study and Regulation of Telecommunications for Madagascar OMERT.

-Andriamananoro was certified by the Galilee Institute of Management in Israël.
+Andriamananoro was certified by the Galilee Institute of Management in Israel.
 In his capacity as ICT Senior Manager, he was also certified by EMPIM.

 Public figure

-In November 2009, as Minister of Telecommunications, Post and New Technology, he enabled the trunk routes on fiber optic cable for the whole of East Africa, a project known as Project Lion.
-This linked East Africa to East Asia and Europe with submarine internet fiber-optic cables.
+In November 2009, as Minister of Telecommunications, Post and New Technology, he enabled the trunk routes on fiber optic cable for the entirety of East Africa, a project known as Project Lion.
+This connected East Africa to East Asia and Europe with submarine internet fiber-optic cables.
 Andriamananoro ensured third-party access by other telecommunications and infrastructure operators, and established licenses for 3G Internet service, which now cover the entire country of Madagascar.

 He became the chairman of the Board to the National Shareholding Company (SONAPAR) from December 2010 to December 2014.

-During this time, he was the official General Manager of the Authority Office on Regulation of Madagascar Telecommunications, OMERT (roughly equivalent to Ofcom in the United Kingdom or the United States Federal Communications Commission).
+During this time, he was the official General Manager of the Authority Office on Regulation of Madagascar Telecommunications, OMERT.
 He relieved his post in May 2014.